Vision / Intent:

 How often will pupils complete an assessed piece of work?

-At the start of each unit through a baseline assessment and at the end of each unit in order to determine progress.
+At the end of each block through an open book assessment and at the end of each unit in order to determine progress.

 What measures does the department complete to ensure the assessment outcomes are accurate?